hectorkd/hectorkd/README.md

 ### What I'm working on

-- Working at Gohr, a last mile delivery company, as a Lead Frontend Developer.
+- Working at Gophr, a last mile delivery company, as a Lead Frontend Developer.
 - Working on deploying gymnastics app RoutineLab.

 ### Tools I've been using lately